| |

 Distance - Sophie Hannah |

-and was so impressed that I felt compelled to promote it!
-It’s
+down and was so impressed that I felt compelled to promote

-been a while since I’ve read such an original, disturbing, and
+it!
+It’s been a while since I’ve read such an original, disturbing,

 development is brilliant, with ‘baddies’ who are chillingly